ECN 7575 Business Models, Competitiveness, and the Changing European Environment

 Included: Accommodations, breakfast, ground transportation, program planned meals and cultural excursions.

-Not included: Tuition, international flight, single room supplement (optional - TBD), visa costs, additional meals and personal expenses.
+Not included: Tuition, international flight, single room supplement (additional $500), visa costs, additional meals and personal expenses.

 Payment: The program fee is paid to the Glavin Office.